apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 Keep in mind that the platform contains DB2 which is licensed with Standard Edition license available from CP4BA and it must adhere to the *Additional IBM DB2 Standard Edition Detail* in official license information at http://www-03.ibm.com/software/sla/sladb.nsf/doclookup/F2925E0D5C24EAB4852586FE0060B3CC?OpenDocument (or its newer revision).

 Keep in mind that this deployment contains capabilities (the ones which are not bundled with CP4BA) which are not eligible to run on Worker Nodes covered by CP4BA OCP Restricted licenses.
 More info on https://www.ibm.com/docs/en/cloud-paks/1.0?topic=clusters-restricted-openshift-entitlement.

-## Environments used for installation 💻

-**Do not run this guide on OpenShift 4.8.x** as DB2 container won't start on it.

-ROSA - Red Hat OpenShift Service on AWS doesn't work due to passthrough Routes malfunction.

-With proper sizing of the cluster and provided RWX Storage Class, this guide should be working on any OpenShift, however it was successfully executed on the following once.

-- ROKS - RedHat OpenShift Kubernetes Service allowing to run managed Red Hat OpenShift on IBM Cloud
-OpenShift 4.7.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ibmc-file-gold-gid Storage Class

-- ARO - Azure Red Hat OpenShift allowing to run managed Red Hat OpenShift on Azure OpenShift 4.7.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ODF (OCS) with ocs-storagecluster-cephfs Strorage Class

-- Traditional OpenShift cluster created from scratch on top of virtualization platform
-OpenShift 4.7.x on vms - 6 Worker Nodes (16 CPU, 32GB Memory) - Managed NFS Storage Class

 ## What is in the package 📦